mdefy/markdown-editor-core/README.md

 First of all, contributions in any way are very welcome!
 And a big thank you to all who decide to so!! :)

 The code is neither perfect nor complete.
 If you have any suggestions, requirements or even just comments, please let me know and I will do my best do incorporate them!
-The even better (and probably faster) way for code modifications, however, are pull requests.
+The even better (and probably faster) way for requesting code modifications, however, are pull requests.
 I am very happy about all code contributions as time is often rare around here... :)

 ### Writing issues